gillandsiphon/gillandsiphon.github.io/content/posts/openai-canvas.md

 #### Diffs

 I mentioned highlighting in the Code Review section because I really want it in Versioning.
 Between iterations and when visiting previous instances of my code, I'd really like to know what changed in the panel.
 Right now, sometimes when I try to roll back from Version now to Version a-long-time-ago, I entirely lose track of where I am and what changed while I backtrack.
-Numbering the versions could also help, or a dropdown in the text UI where the "Added 5 comments", "Edited" action text shows.
+Numbering the Canvas versions could also help, as could adding a toggle in the text UI to show action text more detailed than "Added 5 comments" or "Edited".

 #### Download